 About our services

 These programs are offered where people live.
 Health care teams offer office hours and meet clients in their homes.
-Relationship-based, trauma informed care and harm reduction are key methods used in engaging with patients.
+Relationship-based, trauma informed care, harm reduction, motivational interviewing and anti-racist principles are key methods used in engaging with patients.

 Housing Health Outreach Team (HHOT)

-This team is led by nurses who work in partnership with primary medical care providers, behavioral health specialists, and a REACH chemical dependency counselor, to offer medical and behavioral health services to residents in permanent supportive housing.
+This team is led by nurses who work in partnership with primary medical care providers and behavioral health specialists to offer medical and behavioral health services to residents in permanent supportive housing.
 (Permanent supportive housing is affordable housing with multiple services to help those with a history of chronic homelessness stay housed).

 - Engage and build trust with difficult-to-engage clients, who often are high emergency rooms users, and have a deep mistrust and fear often rooted in trauma